hazybluedot/manager_review/README.md

        exact name you give this item, you will need to input it later.
     1. Export your gradebook, select "No-structure (grades only)" and "CSV"
         1. If you are on the common site, select only your section to export
-1. [Download](https://www.python.org/downloads/) and install the latest stable release of Python 3 (on windows be sure to select the 64 bit installer)
 1. [Download the zip archive](https://github.com/hazybluedot/manager_review/archive/master.zip)
    of this repository by clicking the button on the right side of the page